corniciluca/ESP32-LoRa-AdaptiveSampling/README.md

 **Program steps**
 1. **Sample at maximum frequency possible for the ESP32**:
-          Given the maximum possible sample rate we sample the signal for a total of 1024 samples.
-This has the goal to correctly careaterize the input signal.
+          Given the maximum possible sample rate we sample the signal.
+This has the goal to correctly characterize the input signal.
 2. **Compute FFT and apply window**:
-        Calculate the frequency domain signal by apply a optimaze algoritm (Fast Fourier Trasform) that compute the Fourier Trasfomant of the signal.
+        Calculate the frequency domain signal by apply a optimazed algoritm (Fast Fourier Trasform) that compute the Fourier Trasfomant of the signal.
 Then applies a Hamming window function to reduce the spectral leakage of the signal.
 4. **Compute the major peak of the signal**:
      Assuming that the major peak correspond to the max frequency of the signal, as it is in this case, it's possible to determin it using the MajorPeak() method of the FFTArduino library.
 Generally this is not the case since the frequenzy componenet with the highest magnitude doesen't always correspond to the highest frequency(e.g. `20*sin(2π*3*t) + 4*sin(2π*5*t)`).